arp95/artag_detection_and_tracking/README.md

 ```
 cd Code/
-python problem2b.py 'video_path(in .mp4 format)' 'output_video_path(in .avi format)'
+python problem2b.py 'video_path(in .mp4 format)'
 ```
-where, video_path and output_video_path are the paths for input video and output video path respectively.
+where, video_path is the path for the input video.
 For example, running the python file on my local setup was:

 ```
 cd Code/
-python problem2b.py ../data/Tag0.mp4 ../data/cube_tag0.avi
+python problem2b.py ../data/Tag0.mp4
 ```